-Kicking off a new project is as much about communicating with the client and understanding their goals and product strategy as well their customers needs.
-To this end and depending on how much work they have initiated themselves, I am always keen to identify the opportunities for their new product.
+Kicking off a new project is as much about communicating with the client and understanding their goals and product strategy, as it is their customers needs.
+I am always keen to identify the opportunities for a client's new product.
 Every project is different but this can include organising a workshop, inviting key business stakeholders, creating a UX canvas to outline the project and creating a journey map to prioritise key deliverables and timings.

 On then to the visual design where I develop branding, visuals aesthetics, key layouts, colour palette and initial style guide direction.
 From here, hi-fidelity prototypes, menus and general functionality of the product can be created.
-A project, even when complete always needs monitoring and I pride myself in analysing the new product to see how its performing, listening to user feedback and iterating changes as and when required.
+A project, even when complete always needs monitoring.
+Analysing the new product to see how it's performing, listening to user feedback and iterating changes as and when required are essential.